c2siorg/c2siorg.github.io/_gsocprojects/6_fact-bounty.md

  * **UI/UX Design:** Create the app’s user interface and experience by following proper design principles.
  * **AI-Powered Analytics:** Integrate NLP-based analytics to detect and classify fake news efficiently.
  * **React Native Implementation:** Expand the platform by developing a React Native app for cross-platform accessibility.
- * **Backend Migration:** Transition the backend to FastAPI for improved performance, scalability, and maintainability,convert all Flask routes to **FastAPI async routes**, fastAPI provides **Swagger & ReDoc** out-of-the-box.
+ * **Backend Migration:** Transition the backend to Go (using Gin or Echo) for improved performance, scalability, and maintainability.
+Use Go-based async routes.
+Go provides built-in Swagger support for API documentation.
  * **CI/CD Integration:** Automate testing and deployment using GitHub Actions with docker-conternarizations to ensure seamless updates.
 <br><br>